Type: | commune |

 Postal Code: | 537090 |

-Ditrău (in Romanian; Moldavian; Moldovan pronounced as /diˈtrəu/; or Gyergyóditró NaNgy) is a commune in Harghita County, Transylvania, Romania.
+Ditrău (pronounced as /ro/; or Hungarian: Gyergyóditró pronounced as /hu/) is a commune in Harghita County, Transylvania, Romania.
 It is composed of three villages: Ditrău, Jolotca (Orotva), and Țengheler (Csengellér or Cengellér).

-After the Hungarian–Romanian War of 1919 and Treaty of Trianon of 1920, the villages became part of the Kingdom of Romania and fell within Ciuc County during the interwar period.
-In 1940, the Second Vienna Award granted Northern Transylvania to Hungary and the villages were held by Hungary until the fall of 1944.
+After the Hungarian–Romanian War of 1919 and Treaty of Trianon of 1920, the villages became part of the Kingdom of Romania and fell within plasa Gheorgheni of Ciuc County during the interwar period.
+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary and the villages were held by Hungary until September 1944.

 After Soviet occupation, the Romanian administration returned in March 1945.
 Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
 In 1968, the region was abolished, and since then, the commune has been part of Harghita County.
 From January to March 2020, a xenophobic incident occurred between the local Székely population and two Sri Lankan immigrants who worked at the bakery Ditrói Pékség.[2]

-The village was formerly known for its mining activity – the ditroit, a marble-like sodalite stone used in construction.
+The commune was formerly known for its mining activity – the ditroit, a marble-like sodalite stone used in construction.
+There is a significant syenite reserve near the village.